zealzel/cable_ai/source/index.html.md

 }
 ```

-This endpoint retrieves specific kittens.
+This endpoint retrieves a specific raw record.

 ### HTTP Request